erikborella/C_A-Star_pathfinding/README.md

 # Still in development

-Soon I will create an better inteface.
+Soon I will create a better inteface.